OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 Items that are **not assigned to any group** define their own scan mode directly on the item.

+Groups also matter beyond scheduling: on the North side, a transformer can be assigned at the group level, so every item in the group is transformed the same way without configuring each item individually.
+This applies regardless of whether the South connector is history-capable.

 :::note Execution model for SQL and REST connectors For SQL-based and REST connectors, items within the same group are still fetched **one at a time** sequentially.
 The group provides a shared schedule and default throttling settings, but each item